 We all know carbon dioxide is harmful to us.
 That’s why we release it every time we inhale oxygen.
 When we are in a confined space like our home, there is less scope of oxygen circulation.
 Lack of oxygen circulation increases the amount of carbon dioxide in the air.
 Consuming too much carbon dioxide can cause shortness of breath, headaches, dizziness, weakness, increased heart rate, sweating, lung diseases, and even death.
 An air purifier with a HEPA filter can reduce carbon dioxide in the air and circulate the air in your home.

 Removes Dangerous Insects

 Mosquitoes carry the germs of some deadly diseases.
 We know what little mosquitoes can do to our health.
 We use aerosol and sprays to get rid of mosquitoes.
 But mosquitos usually do not die from the chemicals of aerosol or insect spray.
 Rather, we spread toxins in the indoor air by spraying aerosols.
-So, in an effort to kill the mosquito, we add more toxins in the home environment.
+So, in an effort to kill the mosquito, we add more toxins to the home environment.
 However, Air purifiers can do a much better job than aerosols to get rid of mosquitoes and other bugs.
 By using an air purifier, you can remove mosquitoes without making indoor air toxic.

 Lessens Contamination in Hospitals